 Today was Mothers Day!
 To all of you wonderful mothers out there – “Thank you” and Happy Mothers Day.
 On a personal note, it was my sister Kara’s first mother’s day as a new mum; and so we decided to celebrate in style with a lovely allergy free whole foods banquet.
 Not that celebrating our own fabulous mum wasn’t reason enough to put in a little effort in the kitchen.
 But this year we had a double whammy.
 Well, I am going to call it a triple whammy.
 As I started my day having breakfast with my dear friend Lyn, who has been like my second mum.
 I love her like my own blood.
 So I celebrated with three wonderful mums in my life.

-So, I decided to come home and honour Lyn at our family lunch, by serving up one of her fabulous recipes.
+So, I decided to come home and honor Lyn at our family lunch, by serving up one of her fabulous recipes.
 I share this broccoli salad with you today as a delicious way to serve up raw broccoli.
 I don’t know about you, but as much as I love raw food, I have always struggled to embrace raw broccoli.
 I absolutely love it lightly steamed or blanched; and tossed with olive oil, garlic and lemon juice; or drizzled with ghee and Celtic sea salt.
 But there has never been any love lost with raw broccoli.
 That was until my love affair started when Lyn served up her raw broccoli salad.
 It was love at first bite!
 Well, after I picked the bacon pieces out!

 Her original dairy inspired recipe contained bacon, roasted nuts and seeds, refined sugar, and white vinegar.
 I decided to make it a tad more friendly, and whipped up this raw vegan broccoli salad, that thankfully, continues to stoke the flames of my passion for raw broccoli, and keeps the love affair alive.